xavierbriole/botpress/docs/guide/docs/managing/proactive.md

   <script>
     // Initialize the chat widget
-    // Change the `botId` with the Id of the bot that should respond to the chat window.botpressWebChat.init({
+    // Change the `botId` with the Id of the chatbot that should respond to the chat window.botpressWebChat.init({
       host: 'http://localhost:3000',
       botId: 'welcome-bot'